Academic Advising Intern-filled 2015

-This is a 10 hour per week internship.
-The other 10 hours will be completed in the Registration and Records Internship.
-The Academic Advising Intern will focus on undergraduate, day student advising and registration education.
-The intern’s specific responsibilities will build on his/her experience, skills, and professional aspirations.
+This is a 20 hour per week internship.
+The Academic Advising Intern will focus on undergraduate, day student advising, registration education, and the education and assistant oversight of undergraduate student Advising Peer Mentors.
+The intern's specific responsibilities will build on his/her experience, skills, and professional aspirations.
 The intern will assist the Advising Director and Assistant, and interact with students, parents, faculty advisors, staff, and administrators.

 View a detailed description of the Academic Advising internship.